TheInsomniac/CloudEdit/README.md

 - Uses sessionStorage for the current state in case of the 'accidental' browser refresh.
 - Uses localStorage to store the currently selected them for your next use.

+__Added:__
+- Rudimentary "view-only" JavaScript console for _console.log_ statements.
+ - Unfortunately I have no way of catching "undefined" variables.
+They still go to the Browser.

 ![Image1](https://raw.githubusercontent.com/TheInsomniac/CloudEdit/master/img/CloudEdit1.png)

 ![Image2](https://raw.githubusercontent.com/TheInsomniac/CloudEdit/master/img/CloudEdit2.png)